ig3/srf/README.md

 card from the set is reviewed, this is the minimum time before any other card from the set will be presented for review.

-#### previewWindow (seconds)

-default: 0

-This is the interval to look ahead of current time for due cards.
-If this is 0 then only cards currently due will be presented for review but if this is greater than 0 then cards due up to this many seconds in the future will be presented for review.
-This will cause cards to be reviewed before their due time, somewhat defeating the spaced repetition algorithm but only within the window.

-The idea was to allow study until there were no cards due 'soon' (i.e. in the preview window) then take a break from study.
-It doesn't work well and I will probably remove this.
-I set this to 0 - disabling the feature by default.

 ####  backupRetention

 default: 30 days